glgraca/xgrep/README.md

 If you specify output you have to include a newline if you want one.
 Otherwise, it will print out each line just as grep does.

-You can use any Perl expression as output; these are the variables you will most likely use:
+You can use any Perl expression as output; these are the variables you will most likely need:

 | Variable | Meaning |
 | :----- | :----- |